-I’m a broad thinker, and also an active promoter of interdisciplinary collaborations.
+I’m a broad thinker, and also an active promoter of multidisciplinary collaboration.
 In the meantime, I keenly follow the Lewinian tradition of being a practical theorist.

 Group dynamics, Social influence, and Behavioral change

-Wu, S. J., & Paluck, E. L. (working paper).
-Lewin at work: Increasing productivity through group influence.
+Wu, S. J., & Paluck, E. L. (under review).
+Lewin at work: Increasing productivity through group influence. [link]

-Wu, S. J., & Paluck, E. L. (working paper).
+Wu, S. J., & Paluck, E. L. (under review).
 The effects of participatory meetings on general attitudes toward authority and justice.

-Wu, S. J., & Paluck, E. L. (under reivew).
-Translating nudges: Golden coins and workplace behavior in China.
+Wu, S. J., & Paluck, E. L. (accepted for publication).
+Designing nudges for the context: Golden coin decals nudge workplace behavior in China.
+Organizational Behavior and Human Decision Processes. [link]

 Project in progress (Data collection completed): Increasing productivity and morale at work: A proposal at Princeton (with Betsy Levy Paluck).

-Project in progress: Celebrity media influence and charitable giving (with Dave Rand, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein).
+Project in progress: Celebrity media influence and charitable giving (with David Rand-MIT, Betsy Levy Paluck, Robin Gomila, Zivvy Epstein-MIT).

 Decision-making and Social Perceptions, in Response to Inequality

-Project in progress: Scarcity and mind wandering (with Eldar Shafir, Shai Davidai, Nathan Cheek).
+Project in progress (Data collection completed): Scarcity and mind wandering (with Eldar Shafir, Shai Davidai-The New School, Nathan Cheek).

 Duan, J., Wu, S. J.*, & Xu, T. (under review).
 Differential effects of power and status on advice-taking behavior.